e1miran/Now-Playing-Serato/README.md

 __Now Playing__ has the ability to serve a web page after a song change.
 This option allows users to utilize features such as the OBS Browser source for dynamically changing content.
-There are three URLs supported:
+There are many URLs supported:

 * /index.html (or /index.htm or just /)